For users and small teams who want recurring backups

 When a run finishes you get a structured report: what copied, what was skipped, what failed.
 Keep it as the audit trail.
 If something failed, re-run only the failed items instead of redoing the whole job.

-S3-compatible storage is the most common backup destination — durable, cheap at rest, and decoupled from your working provider.
-The same scheduled job can also write to a second cloud drive (Drive → Dropbox, OneDrive → Drive) or to a Nextcloud or WebDAV target you control.
+S3-compatible storage is the most common backup destination — durable, cheap at rest, decoupled from your working provider.
+The same job can also write to a second cloud drive or a Nextcloud / your-server target you control.

 How often would you want backups to run?
 Tell us on the waitlist below — it’s the first question we’ll ask after your email.